slamdata/quasar-fdw/README.md

 ## WIP Status

+11/14/2015:
+- I have completed the rewrite of the entire codebase to get to past functionality.
+With a bit more testing and improvement, we can get parameterized JOIN pushdown, query size estimation (required for JOIN pushdown), and EXPLAIN (VERBOSE on).
+ANALYZE is also in sight as an optional task.

 11/13/2015:
 - Even though [SQL/MED](https://wiki.postgresql.org/wiki/SQL/MED) claims ORDER BY clauses can't be pushed down, they can!
 I just got that to work.
 - After much reading through the `postgres_fdw`, I have figured out how to optimize JOINs.
 Essentially, we cannot ever fully push a JOIN down to Quasar.
 But we can optimize the queries to minimally scan the tables.
 Also to do this, I have to rewrite the entire query creation part of the system.
 I'm about 70% the way through that.